 Requirements contracts may be established for the purposes of minimizing paper work, achieving continuity of product, securing a source of supply, reducing inventory, combining agency requirements for volume discounts, standardization among agencies, and reducing lead time for ordering.
-An agency having independent statutory authority or that has been granted delegated purchasing authority from Division to conduct its own procurements, may enter into requirements contracts whereby it is agreed to purchase goods or services for an anticipated need at a predetermined price provided the contract is let by a competitive procurement process pursuant to the requirements of ORS 279.005 to 279.111 and these rules.

-(1) Agencies may purchase the goods and services from a contractor awarded a requirements contract without first undertaking additional competitive solicitation.

-(2) State agencies shall use requirements contracts established by the Division unless otherwise specified in the contract, allowed by law or these rules, or specifically authorized by the Division.

-(3) Notwithstanding section (2) above, state agencies are exempted from mandatory use of state requirements contracts for acquisition of the following, regardless of dollar amount:

-(a) Commodities or services from another Oregon public agency or the federal government, provided that a formal, written agreement is entered into between the parties;

-(b) Personal property for resale through student stores operated by public educational agencies;

-(c) Emergency purchases declared by an agency pursuant to ORS 279.015.

-(4) State agencies may be exempted from use of the Division's requirements contracts upon request to and approval by the Division.

-(5) The term of the contract including renewals, shall not exceed five years unless otherwise exempted pursuant to ORS 279.015.
+An agency having independent statutory

+- (1) Agencies may purchase the goods and services from a contractor awarded a requirements contract without first undertaking additional competitive solicitation. - (2) State agencies shall use requirements contracts established by the Division unless otherwise specified in the contract, allowed by law or these rules, or specifically authorized by the Division. - (3) Notwithstanding section (2) above, state agencies are exempted from mandatory use of state requirements contracts for acquisition of the following, regardless of dollar amount: - (a) Commodities or services from another Oregon public agency or the federal government, provided that a formal, written agreement is entered into between the parties; - (b) Personal property for resale through student stores operated by public educational agencies; - (c) Emergency purchases declared by an agency pursuant to ORS - (4) State agencies may be exempted from use of the Division's requirements contracts upon request to and approval by the Division. - (5) The term of the contract including renewals, shall not exceed five years unless otherwise exempted pursuant to ORS 279.015.

 Stat.
 Auth.: ORS 184.305, ORS 184.340 & ORS 279.712 Stats.
-Implemented: ORS 279.005, ORS 279.015, ORS 279.019, ORS 279.710,
+Implemented: ORS 279.005, 279.015, 279.019, 279.710, 279.712,